Registered Nonprofit: 2526/2 Thailand EST. 2001

 Volunteers make a difference.

-Volunteer work in Thailand, the Northeast,
+Volunteer work in Thailand, the Northeast

 Tell us about yourself.
 Book a time to chat with us and we will tell you about your options and life as a volunteer.

-Practical-minded, sporty volunteers are also welcome.
+Practical-minded, sporty volunteers are also welcome!

 Meet cofounder Gaweechat.

 Meet Pao and Julian, who welcome you to their popular MutMee Guesthouse.
-Pao and our volunteers taught Openmind trainee Moss, to be the Nongkhai English star student.
+Pao and our volunteers taught Openmind trainee Moss to be the Nongkhai star English student.